10 ways to stay safe online

 A genuine email from the IRD would never come from a Hotmail or Gmail address, but rather a .govt.nz address.

 4. Ask a friend

-Everyone knows someone who is Internet savvy.
-If you are unsure about an online deal that’s too good to be true, a call that claims you have to pay money, or anything that seems suspect, don’t be afraid to ask for a second opinion.
+Everyone knows someone who’s Internet-savvy.
+If you’re unsure about an online deal that’s too good to be true, a call that claims you have to pay money, or anything that seems suspicious, don’t be afraid to ask for a second opinion.